OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems: Related Work

-\textbf{Physics Benchmarks.} Physics questions in SciQ~\cite{welbl-etal-2017-crowdsourcing} and ScienceQA~\cite{lu2022learn} are mainly elementary and high school level multiple-choice questions, lacking complex reasoning and computational tasks.
+\textbf{Physics Benchmarks.} Physics questions in SciQ~\cite{welbl-etal-2017-crowdsourcing}, ScienceQA~\cite{lu2022learn} and E-EVAL~\cite{hou2024eeval} are mainly elementary and high school level multiple-choice questions, lacking complex reasoning and computational tasks.
 In MMLU-STEM~\cite{hendrycks2020measuring} and C-Eval-STEM~\cite{huang2023ceval}, physics questions also adopt a multiple-choice format.
 JEEBench~\cite{arora2023llms} extends this format to include multistep reasoning with physics knowledge, yet it is limited in scope and purely text-only.
+TheoremQA~\cite{chen-etal-2023-theoremqa} is the first theorem-driven question-answering dataset.
+Curated by domain experts, it contains 800 high-quality questions that encompass 350 theorems from Mathematics, Physics, Electrical Engineering and Computer Science (EE\&CS), and Finance.
 SciEval~\cite{sun2023scieval} consists of a total of about 18,000 challenging scientific questions, spanning three important basic science fields: chemistry, physics and biology.
 SciBench~\cite{wang2024scibench} and OCWCourses~\cite{lewkowycz2022solving} offer college-level physics questions in free-response formats, where SciBench contains multimodal information.
 In contrast, \OURS escalates in difficulty, diversifies in question types, and surpasses in volume, setting a new benchmark for complexity and variety in the domain.

 \textbf{Multimodal Benchmarks.} For assessing multimodal capability, works such as Geometry3K~\cite{lu-etal-2021-inter}, GeoQA~\cite{chen-etal-2021-geoqa}, GeoQA+~\cite{cao-xiao-2022-augmented}, and UniGeo~\cite{chen-etal-2022-unigeo} have employed multimodal information for tackling geometric problems, integrating natural language descriptions with diagrams.
 ScienceQA~\cite{lu2022learn}, MMMU~\cite{yue2023mmmu}, CMMMU~\cite{zhang2024cmmmu} and CMMU~\cite{he2024cmmu} are multimodal, multi-discipline evaluation sets, encompassing a broad range of subjects.
 MathVista~\cite{lu2024mathvista} integrates 28 existing and 3 newly constructed multimodal datasets involving mathematics, aiming to establish a benchmark that encapsulates challenges from a variety of mathematical and visual tasks.
 However, it does not concentrate on delving into the complexity of mathematics problems.